Myth 1: Affiliate Marketing Is Easy

 I’ve seen a lot of people believing that if you’re doing affiliate marketing, you’re probably trying to scam people.
 Unfortunately, I understand why this myth is popular a lot.
 There are a lot of scammers taking advantage of unsuspected customers and promoting useless products to them just to get a commission.

 BUT that doesn’t mean you have to be a scammer to start affiliate marketing.
-It’s really for the best if you aren’t.
-This way, you’ll have a business that will last and grow, and you won’t have any legal problems.
+Actually, it’s for the best if you aren’t.
+This way, you’ll have a business that will last and grow and no legal problems.

 So make sure that everything you promote is worth people’s money.